-The flight attendants start making plans to give him insulin from his carry-on.
+The flight attendants start making plans to give him insulin from

 "It would have killed him," says Sue.
 "We said, 'Give him juice, give him sugar.'
 He snapped right out of it.
 As soon as you give glucose, it's like the parable of the Bible-take up your bed and walk.
 It's just immediate."